-Pauline Tantot Is ‘Back In Town’ But Forgot To Bring Her Top
+Pauline Tantot Is ‘Back In Town’ & Shares New Pic With No Top

 “I would literally fly to Paris just for her,” wrote another commenter.

+“Could almost put a champagne glass on this beautifully curved derriere,” commented another admirer of Tantot’s form.

-As shared previously by The Inquisitr, Tantot previously thrilled her fan base with a sexy snapshot that featured her bronzed booty in a minuscule pink and purple thong.
-That post rocked IG to the tune of nearly 330,000 likes.
+As shared previously by The Inquisitr, Tantot previously thrilled her fanbase with a sexy snapshot that featured wearing a minuscule pink-and-purple thong and showcasing her bronzed booty.
+That post rocked Instagram to the tune of nearly 330,000 likes.